✅ Speak With an Admissions Specialist 24/7

 A visual representation of the metabolism of cocaine in the body.

 The bodily process of metabolizing cocaine entails breaking down and expelling the substance.
 This task is primarily undertaken by the liver, which transforms cocaine into different metabolites such as ecgonine methyl ester and benzoylecgonine.
+During this process, cocaine affects the body by altering brain chemistry and impacting physical health, which can also influence how the drug is detected in drug tests over time.

 Comprehending this metabolic mechanism is essential because it affects how long cocaine and its resulting substances can be detected in the body, taking into account various factors that influence cocaine metabolism.